senserf/picos/README.txt

     Fixed the overrestrictive limit for packet length in the RF PHY model.
     A few cleanups (minor, but required by RFTEST, so you should be using this version with PICOS R100508A).

+R100509A:

+    Added PHYSOPT_RESET to rfmodule.cc (with void action) for compatibility with the cleaned-up CC1100 driver.